-Dr. Silkworth describes this mental obsession in his letter on Roman numeral page 26 (xxvi) or xxviii in the Fourth Edition.
-Please keep in mind that Dr. Silkworth is talking about ALCOHOLICS here when he writes at the bottom of the page xxvi or xxviii in the Fourth Edition:
+Dr. Silkworth describes this mental obsession in his letter on Roman numeral page 26 (xxvi) in the Third or xxviii in the Fourth Edition.
+This paragraph contains what could be called "The Cycle of Alcoholism" because it describes the physical, mental & spiritual aspects of alcoholism.
+Please keep in mind that Dr. Silkworth is talking about ALCOHOLICS here when he writes at the bottom of the page xxvi in the Third or xxviii in the Fourth Edition: